Bells (Blackadder): Plot

 Kate, an attractive young woman, is attempting to comfort her father upon her mother's death – even though her mother is alive and has run off with Kate's uncle and is living in Droitwich, leaving them destitute.
 He suggests that Kate become a prostitute to solve their money troubles.
 Kate refuses indignantly and decides to go to London to seek her fortune, over her father's objections ("Why walk all the way to London when you can make a fortune lying on your back?!").

 Lord Blackadder is at home, target practising with his bow and arrow (his servant, Baldrick, is holding the target).
 Hanger-on Lord Percy enters and announces that he is in love with Jane Harrington.
 Blackadder remarks casually that he and Baldrick had both slept with her, which throws Percy's aim off and he shoots Baldrick in the groin with an arrow.
 Kate enters, disguised as a boy, introduces herself as "Bob," and asks to be accepted into Blackadder's service.
 Blackadder hires her on the spot, firing Baldrick in the process.
 However, Baldrick is allowed to stay and work for Blackadder, as long as he works a bit harder and lives in the gutter.

 Over the next few weeks Lord Blackadder finds himself strangely attracted to his new servant and spends a great deal of time with "Bob".
 Lord Melchett and the Queen are concerned by this, and even Blackadder himself begins to worry after he nearly kisses "Bob" during a friendly tussle.
-He seeks advice from a doctor, who prescribes leeches to be dissolved in his mouth, and (on Baldrick's advice) consults the Wise Woman, who gives him three options: 1) kill Bob; 2) commit suicide; or 3) go ahead and sleep with Bob and, to ensure no one ever finds out, kill everyone in the entire world.
+He seeks advice from a doctor, who prescribes leeches to be dissolved in his mouth, and (on Baldrick's advice) consults "the Wise Woman", who gives him three options: 1) kill Bob; 2) kill himself; or 3) go ahead and sleep with Bob and, to ensure no one ever finds out, kill everyone in the entire world.